Dabolim Airport: Ground transportation

 Passengers can reach the airport using taxis, buses, trains, or automobiles.
 Public buses go to the nearby city of Vasco da Gama, approximately 4 km away, and also stop at the closer Chicalim bus stop, about 1.5 km from the airport.
 Local mini-buses connect both Vasco da Gama and Chicalim to the airport.
-Pre-paid taxis are available from the airport, but these are yellow and black colored like government taxis.
-If you want pre-book cab you can use cabgoa.com, the leading taxi service in Goa.
+Pre-paid taxis are available from the airport.
 There are various new transportation plans in the works, including the addition of a second bridge.
 Meanwhile, plans for a 6-lane, north-to-south expressway are on hold in Goa.
 A monorail system is also being considered.
 All these plans have implications for the proposed Mopa Airport and its link to Dabolim and Goa's population centres.

-Railway tracks of Indian Railways, which also run through Goa, pass beside the airport.
 The nearest station is Dabolim railway station.
 The port at Mormugao is located about 5 km away.
 Konkan Railway provides services to Margao in South Goa, Tivim in North Goa, Carambolim, and Ponda.